hritik19/MEMORY-GAME/README.md

 2. If the next card the player flips matches the previous one, player will get a score of +1.
 3. The matched cards will then disappear from the grid, player needs to focus on other remaining cards now.
 4. If the next card the player flips does not match the previous one, a pop up alert notifies the player about this and both the cards will flip back.
-5. The game will continue until the cards are matched.
+5. The game will continue until all the cards are matched.